Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 ## 🏷 Methodology

-Averages alone don't answer "who should we target," so the analysis layers a regression-driven uplift workflow on top of the basic A/B test.

 ### Step 1: EDA Analysis

 Started with group means and two-sample t-tests on `trans_after` and `revenue_after` to check whether the coupon had any overall effect.